-Gently fold flour mixture to above – use a sifter, incorporating small amounts at a time – this prevents flour clumps in the cake.
+Gently fold flour mixture into the combined egg white /yolk mixture – use a sifter, incorporating small amounts at a time – this prevents flour clumps in the cake.
 This is the stage that requires some patience.
 Sifting and folding small amounts of the flour mixture takes some time.
 Folding in more than a very light dusting of flour will result in clumps of flour in the batter and baked cake.
 A squeeze sifter helps with this task.

 Coffee Butter Icing

 4 TB strong coffee (room temp)

 ½ tsp vanilla